radevgit/iosynth/README.md

     }
 ]
 ```
-This file define two types of devices with the following topics and payloads
+This configuration defines two types of devices with the following topics and payloads.

 ```sh
 iosynth/device/dev000002
 {"ts":"2017-01-17T20:12:47.876+0200","sdid":"dev000002","temp":-8.2032}